DETAILED ACTION

 an explanation acquiring process of acquiring explanatory text of an explanation made by a patient about a symptom in the patient (Kannan, system acquires patient dialog information including information about symptoms, see paragraphs 72-76.);

-a summary generating process of generating summary text of the explanatory text with use of a large language model with the explanatory text used as an input (System processes patient dialog information to summarize and output determined symptoms, see Kannan Fig. 10.
-Kannan utilizes an LLM, see paragraph 137.);
+a summary generating process of generating summary text of the explanatory text with use of a large language model with the explanatory text and text information instructing generation of a summary of the explanatory text used as an input (System processes patient dialog information to summarize and output determined symptoms, see Kannan Fig. 10.
+Kannan utilizes an LLM, see paragraph 137.
+User inputs text information regarding the summarization, see Fig. 10, wherein a user inputs “LOOKS GOOD” in order to provide instructions corresponding to generating and confirming the generated summary text of “Headache” and “General Malaise”.);

 a medical information acquiring process of acquiring medical information regarding the patient (Kannan, paragraphs 17, 43, 66, 77, 102 and 111.);

-a symptom inferring process of inferring, based on the summary text and the medical information, a symptom candidate for the symptom in the patient (Kannan determines potential diagnosis based on symptom and patient medical records, see paragraphs 95-99, 103 and 104.); and
+a symptom inferring process of inferring, with use of an inference model with a combination of the summary text and the medical information used as an input, a symptom candidate for the symptom in the patient, the inference model being a model generated by machine learning (Kannan determines potential diagnosis based on symptom and patient medical records using a diagnosis algorithm, see paragraphs 95-100, 103 and 104.
+Model is generated via training a machine learned model, see paragraphs 98-100 and Fig. 12.); and

-As per claims 2-6, Kannan discloses claim 1, discussed above.
+As per claims 2, 3, 5 and 6, Kannan discloses claim 1, discussed above.
 Kannan also discloses:

 2. wherein the medical information includes at least one selected from the group consisting of personal information regarding the patient, information on findings shown by a medical examination performed on the patient, and medical history information regarding the patient (Kannan, paragraph 17, 43, 66, 77, 102 and 111.);